 Oportun Wins Tearsheet Challenger Award for Serving the Underserved

-/EIN News/ -- SAN CARLOS, Calif., Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Oportun (Nasdaq:OPRT), a mission-driven fintech and digital banking platform, today announced that it has been named the winner of the 2022 Tearsheet Challenger Award in the category of Serving the Underserved.
+SAN CARLOS, Calif., Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Oportun OPRT, a mission-driven fintech and digital banking platform, today announced that it has been named the winner of the 2022 Tearsheet Challenger Award in the category of Serving the Underserved.
 Oportun was recognized for helping people build financial resiliency and providing financial inclusion for hardworking people who have been traditionally ignored by the financial mainstream and helping them build a better future.

 The Tearsheet Challenger Awards are one of the financial industry's top awards programs and recognize industry leaders in financial services and fintech forging ahead with new services and products to help customers save, move, and borrow money in the modern era.
 This is the first time Oportun has received this celebrated award.